Providing good dog dental care is an important part of your responsibilities as a pet owner, and a clean mouth is usually a happy mouth!

 But issues below the gum-line, oral tumors, abscessed teeth are unlikely to be noticed (or visible) and these can all be painful and potentially serious if left untreated.

 Puppy breath should be sweet smelling - it's one of the things that I love about tiny puppies!

 Generally you don't really need to worry about bad breath while Fido is still a baby puppy.
 Unfortunately for older for older pups and adult dogs, bad breath is much more common, BUT it doesn't have to be a fact of life.

 Good dog dental care can prevent smelly breath from spoiling those doggie-kisses, and there are lots of dental treats, chews, supplements and other products that can help.

-Any of these need further evaluation by your veterinarian to make sure that everything is okay.
+Any of these could mean that there's trouble brewing and your dog needs a vet check to make sure that everything is okay.